 That’s not to say remote work isn’t without its challenges.
 Just finding the best way to pay remote teams can take time.
 Like any traditional office setting, creating the right teams and environments for remote companies to flourish requires intentional and insightful planning.
 You need software that makes online collaboration simple, an easy way to track work progress, and platforms that encourage communication.

-So what does it take to lead a successful virtual team?
+We wrote an e-book on how to manage a remote team.
+But, what does it take to lead a successful virtual team?
 We asked the internet for their remote teams best practices, and these companies provided real-life examples.
 Their responses did not disappoint.

 Remote teams: Scientifically proven to work

 If you’ve ever questioned how feasible and scalable remote work is, we have the answer — backed by science.